Sitefinity/Sitefinity-CLI/README.md

 ### Migrating pages
 * When migrating pages, the option recursive can be used to migrate all child pages of the selected page.
+* During the diplication of the page(without the --replace option) the Title & Properties are not copied.
+Only the content of the page is copied.

 ### Migrating hierarchies